 The right-hand window (East side) contains the figure of Saint Nicholas, our church's patronal saint.
 He is depicted, traditionally, in his episcopal robes as Bishop of Myra, holding Nether Winchendon church in his hands.
 The roundel illustrates the miracle in which Saint Nicholas alleviated the famine in Myra by arranging that however much grain was unloaded from a grain ship bound for Alexandria, the amount in the ship remained the same.
 The artist has also shown a pulley or winch, thought by some to have been the origin of the name "Winchendon".
 The Anglo Saxon meaning is "Hill at a bend".

 Regular services include a traditional Book of Common Prayer service as well as less formal styles of worship, including a regular monthly Family Service.
-Details of services and contacts can be found on the 3 Bucks Churches website:
+Please see the Covid-19 section on our site for current church services and support.
+Details of services across the area and contacts can be found on the 3 Bucks Churches website:

 We are extremely lucky to have Reverend Richard Phillips as our vicar.

 Visitors to our church will always receive a very warm welcome and we would be delighted to see you.

 From top: the interior of the church; stained glass; the annual pet service; the church providing a backdrop for the village Diamond Jubilee celebrations in 2012.